NCSA Mosaic: Impact

 Mosaic led to the Internet boom of the 1990s.
 Other browsers existed during this period, such as Erwise, ViolaWWW, MidasWWW, and tkWWW, but did not have the same effect as Mosaic on public use of the Internet.

-In the October 1994 issue of Wired magazine, Gary Wolfe notes in the article titled "The (Second Phase of the) Revolution Has Begun: Don't look now, but Prodigy, AOL, and CompuServe are all suddenly obsolete – and Mosaic is well on its way to becoming the world's standard interface":
+In the October 1, 1994 issue of the Wired magazine, Gary Wolfe notes in the article titled "The (Second Phase of the) Revolution Has Begun: Don't look now, but Prodigy, AOL, and CompuServe are all suddenly obsolete – and Mosaic is well on its way to becoming the world's standard interface":

 When it comes to smashing a paradigm, pleasure is not the most important thing.
 It is the only thing.
 If this sounds wrong, consider Mosaic.
 Mosaic is the celebrated graphical "browser" that allows users to travel through the world of electronic information using a point-and-click interface.
 Mosaic's charming appearance encourages users to load their own documents onto the Net, including color photos, sound bites, video clips, and hypertext "links" to other documents.
 By following the links – click, and the linked document appears – you can travel through the online world along paths of whim and intuition.
 Mosaic is not the most direct way to find online information.
 Nor is it the most powerful.
 It is merely the most pleasurable way, and in the 18 months since it was released, Mosaic has incited a rush of excitement and commercial energy unprecedented in the history of the Net.

 Reid also refers to Matthew K. Gray's website, Internet Statistics: Growth and Usage of the Web and the Internet, which indicates a dramatic leap in web use around the time of Mosaic's introduction.